Expressive & Receptive Language

 Toilet Training & Daily Living Skills

 Many kiddos have a difficult time with potty training.
-We turn up the excitement and basically have a party in the bathroom to make the process fun!
-We work on potty training in a variety of ways, including visual aids, stories, and positive reinforcement.
+So, we turn up the excitement and have a party in the bathroom to make the process fun!
+Further, InBloom’s Clinician Team work on potty training in a variety of ways, including visual aids, stories, and positive reinforcement.

-We have found that children progress more rapidly toward their goals when parents are involved in their therapy.
+Children progress more rapidly toward goals when parents are involved in their therapy.
 For that reason, caregiver ABA coaching is done directly with your BCBA and allows parents to continue making progress at home.
-We love our families and the connection we can create together!
+We love our families and the connection we create together!